aws-samples/aws-panorama-samples/SocialDistance/README.md

-# Panorama Social Distance Calculation Example
+# AWS Panorama Social Distance Calculation Example

 This is an end to end example that shows how to use a people detector model to calculate and identify social distance violations in real time